Boston: European settlement

-The first European to live in what would become Boston was a Cambridge-educated Episcopalian cleric named William Blaxton.
-He was the person most directly responsible for the foundation of Boston by Puritan colonizers in 1630.
-This occurred after Blaxton invited one of their leaders, Isaac Johnson to cross Back Bay from the failing colony of Charlestown and share the peninsula.
-This the Puritans did in September 1630.
+The first European to live in what would become Boston was a University of Cambridge-educated Anglican cleric named William Blaxton.
+He was most directly responsible for the foundation of Boston by Puritan colonists in 1630, after Blaxton invited one of their leaders, Isaac Johnson, to cross Back Bay from the failing colony of Charlestown and share the peninsula with him.
+In September 1630 Puritans made the crossing to present-day Boston.